vanhoangkha/MVP/README.md

 You develope, test the project with that branch.

-After that, you create a pull request to the CodeCommit Git Repository inside mintuan's account.

-mintuan will review and merge the pull requests from everyone.

 Development steps:
 - Implement UI with React JS.
 - Implement APIs and integrate with the UI: